Data Group Event Handler

 -

-Actions and conditions can be linked to the data group event handler.
+Actions and conditions can be linked using the data group event handler.

-You can find the data group event handler in processes in the "Elements" area.
-He belongs to the "event handler" category.
-From there, it can be dragged and dropped to the desired location on the workspace and then configured.
+You can find the data group event handler in Processes under "Elements."
+It belongs to the "Event Handler" category.
+From there, it can be dragged and dropped to the desired location on the desktop and then configured.
 General information on creating process elements can be found here.

-If you have created the data group event handler on the workspace, open the properties dialog by double-clicking on the element.
+Once you have created the data group event handler on the workspace, double-click the element to open the Properties dialog box.

 General

-You can also access this dialog in the settings of the process elements
+You can also access this dialog in the settings for the process elements

 -